trichie/RePData_PeerAssessment2/StormAnalysis.md

     ]
 ```

-The remaining events are assigned to broader categories
+The remaining events are assigned to overall 13 broader categories

-mainly **Wind** related events
+4 categories of mainly **Wind** related events
 * Tornadoes, also containing gustnados, funnel clouds, water spouts and dust devils
 * Hurricanes
 * Blizzards, also containing winter storms and ice storms
 * Other winds and storms

-mainly **Water** related events
+4 categories of mainly **Water** related events
 * Rain
 * Hail
 * Floods
 * Marine, containing rip currents, tides and tsunamis

-mainly **Temperature** related events
+2 categories of mainly **Temperature** related events
 * Cold related events such as snow, ice, general winter events, frost, etc.
 * Heat related events, including Fires

-**other** events
+3 categories of **other** events
 * Lightning
 * Dryness
 * Other events

 This categorization is constructed as disjunct, i.e. any event is assigned to exactly one of these categories in the above order.
 The assignment is performed by searching key strings in the EVTYPE variable.
 After this grouping, only a small proportion of the original data could not be assigned to any of the categories, which means that it was by definition assigned to category Other.
 The following tables show which event was assigned to which category, also covering most of the misspelled events.

+### Overview of assignment of single events to categories
+List of events assigned to Tornado category:

 ```r
 reducedData$evCat <- NA
 reducedData$evCat[grepl("torna|tornda|gustna|funnel|spout|dust dev", reducedData$EVTYPE,
     ignore.case = TRUE) & is.na(reducedData$evCat)] <- "Tornado"
 levels(droplevels(reducedData$EVTYPE[reducedData$evCat == "Tornado"]))
 ```